timsonner/dotnet-docker-kali-mcp-server/README.md

         await EnsureContainerRunningAsync(dockerImage, containerNameToUse, cancellationToken);

         return $"Container '{containerNameToUse}' has been restarted successfully.";
     }

+    [McpServerTool(Name = "kali-container-stop"), Description("Stop the persistent Kali Linux container to free up system resources.")] public static async Task<string> StopContainerAsync(
+        [Description("The container name to stop.
+Defaults to kali-mcp-persistent.")] string? containerName, [Description("Whether to also remove the container after stopping.
+If false, the container can be restarted later.
+Defaults to false.")] bool removeContainer = false, CancellationToken cancellationToken = default)
+    {
+        string containerNameToUse = string.IsNullOrWhiteSpace(containerName) ?
+DefaultContainerName : containerName;

+        // Check if container exists first
+        if (!ContainerExists(containerNameToUse))
+        {
+            return $"Container '{containerNameToUse}' does not exist.";
+        }

+        // Check if container is running
+        bool wasRunning = IsContainerRunning(containerNameToUse);

+        if (!wasRunning)
+        {
+            if (removeContainer)
+            {
+                await RemoveContainerAsync(containerNameToUse, cancellationToken);
+                return $"Container '{containerNameToUse}' was already stopped and has been removed.";
+            }
+            return $"Container '{containerNameToUse}' is already stopped.";
+        }

+        // Stop the container
+        var stopPsi = new ProcessStartInfo("docker")
+        {
+            RedirectStandardError = true,
+            UseShellExecute = false,
+            CreateNoWindow = true,
+        };
+        stopPsi.ArgumentList.Add("stop");
+        stopPsi.ArgumentList.Add(containerNameToUse);

+        using var stopProcess = new Process { StartInfo = stopPsi };
+        if (!stopProcess.Start())
+        {
+            throw new InvalidOperationException("Failed to start the Docker process.");
+        }

+        await stopProcess.WaitForExitAsync(cancellationToken);

+        if (stopProcess.ExitCode != 0)
+        {
+            string error = await stopProcess.StandardError.ReadToEndAsync(cancellationToken);
+            throw new InvalidOperationException($"Failed to stop container: {error}");
+        }

+        // Optionally remove the container
+        if (removeContainer)
+        {
+            await RemoveContainerAsync(containerNameToUse, cancellationToken);
+            return $"Container '{containerNameToUse}' has been stopped and removed successfully.";
+        }

+        return $"Container '{containerNameToUse}' has been stopped successfully.
+Use kali-exec to restart it automatically, or use kali-container-restart for manual restart.";
+    }

     private static async Task EnsureContainerRunningAsync(string dockerImage, string containerName, CancellationToken cancellationToken)